apache/incubator-datalab/README.md

     - Boot disk OS Image - Ubuntu 18.04
 - Put private key that is used to connect to instance where Keycloak will be deployed somewhere on the instance where deployment script will be executed.
-- Install Git and clone Data Lab repository</details>
+- Install Git and clone DataLab repository</details>
 ### Executing deployment script
 To build Keycloak node, following steps should be executed:
 - Connect to the instance via SSH and run the following commands: